 Long-term Debt.
 Periodically, we access capital markets and issue long-term debt for general corporate purposes, for example, to meet our working capital requirements, to refinance debt, to finance acquisitions or for share repurchases.

 Credit Ratings.
-Our credit ratings at June 30, 2014 were as follows:
+Our credit ratings as of September 30, 2014 were as follows: